By THOMAS GARBE -- Soft Serve News, Posted: April 29, 2015

 "Driving a little beyond the town of Grundarfjörður in Iceland, we stopped by this bridge to capture some reflections of the aurora at low tide.

-This particular image is a panorama of several files stitched together, and shows just how widespread the display was.
 Normally when you go looking for the aurora, you need to look towards the Northern horizon.
 But on this night, it was all around us in every direction!" --Sarah White

 From Thingvellir, Iceland by Sigurður William Photography